scmh001/phase-1-javascript-project-mode/README.md

 ## Deliverables
 > As a user, I can:
 * Select character by specific family, displaying all family members
-* Individual character look-up with character details
+* Individual character look-up with expandable character details

 ## Stretch Deliverables
 * User is able to select through GoT soundtrack